antibrane/hepjc/README.md

 ## Using the Script

-The website should be able to be completely run using this script.
-Run the script either with `./hepjc.py' and follow the prompts, or run with one of the following options:
+The updating of the HEP-JC web page can be completely handled by using this script.
+Run the script either with `./hepjc.py` and follow the prompts, or run with one of the following options:

 * `-c` **checks** the structure of the website and ensures the color coding of the schedule is properly set based on the current date (this command should be run *at least once a week* to keep up-to-date).
 * `-l` **lists** schedule showing all past and future slots.